-As your practice continues, you may arrive at the third stage called - Samadhi or transcendence; this is the highest level of clear perceiving.
-In this stage, you experience going beyond your self-identity - you are not male or female, young or old, black or white.
-You get in touch with the highest truth.
-As you continue to practice and dive into such state, gradually the transformation starts to begin from inside out, you start to make decisions from this clear state of self-knowing instead of conditional identity.
-You start to change on your own, start to change your habits or act or react differently.
+As your practice continues, you may arrive at the third stage called - Samadhi or transcendence; this is the highest level of clear perception.
+In this stage, you have experiences beyond your self-identity: you are not male or female, young or old, black or white.
+At this stage, you become in touch with the highest truth.
+As you continue to practice and dive into such a state, gradually the transformation starts from inside out.
+You will begin to make decisions from a clear state of self-knowing instead of conditional identity.
+You will change your own habits or act or react differently.
 Thus, you start to alter your future.

 * * *